IanTerzo/Neutron/README.md

 ## Building your project

-> **Note:** If you are on linux use ":" instead of ";" in the build command

 To build a Neutron project you first need pyinstaller, install pyinstaller throught pip: `pip install pyinstaller`.
 Then run the script below in your command prompt/terminal.
+You can also use other programs to build your project such as py2exe if you prefer.

+> **Note:** If you are on linux use ":" instead of ";"
 ```
 pyinstaller YOUR_PYTHON_FILE.py --noconsole --onefile --add-data="YOUR_HTML_FILE.html;." --add-data="YOUR_CSS_FILE.css;."
 ```

+You don't need to use `--add-data` if your project doesn't have a CSS or HTML file

 ## Examples